10 Classic Cocktails

 Find more Classic Gin Cocktails.

-Similar to the martini but with a touch of sweetness, this bracing, 100-year-old cocktail can be made with bourbon or rye whiskey.
+Like a whiskey martini but with a touch of sweetness, this bracing, 100-year-old cocktail can be made with bourbon or rye whiskey, sweet vermouth, and a couple dashes of Angostura bitters.
 As Big Steel says, "This one straddles the fence between sweet and smoky."
 Serve in a martini glass or a short tumbler -- always chilled.

 Find more Classic Whiskey Cocktails.